yuti01/tcpdump2hexdump/README.md

 Ex: tcpdump -i eth0 -XX -c 250

 !!
-Before you execute the script modify the paths to the input and output files!!
+Before you execute the script modify the paths to the input and output files !!